Hi, before starting, just a few words:

-Right after school, I moved to the Silicon Valley and got to work for a few noteworthy companies like Network Appliance, Silicon Graphics, VA Linux Systems, and then Google (the second biggest IPO, and thankfully that company has done a bit better than VA Linux so far ).
+Right after school, I moved to the Silicon Valley and got to work for a few noteworthy companies like Network Appliance, Silicon Graphics, VA Linux Systems, and then Google).

 I've admined several mailing lists, and been general sysadmin and listmaster for a few tens of thousand lists on lists.sourceforge.net.
 In the process, I had to write some net rants (or clue sticks) which for a while, I had to reference to almost on a daily basis during my work days as a sysadmin, especially for sourceforge (BTW, mailing lists that force a reply-to to the list are inherently broken, read this page to see why).

 I have theory that says that people often complain about not having been lucky on something.
 If only... they say...
 The thing is that they forget all the times they have been lucky, or even very lucky.
 Well, should something ever happen to me that people consider very unlucky, you may want to reconsider after reading this page which lists just a few of the times I've been lucky or even extremely lucky.